 Why Should You Go to Barcelona in August?

-August is the ideal month to go at Barcelona’s best beaches so you can show your sexy new bikini!
+August is the ideal month to go to Barcelona’s best beaches so you can show your sexy new bikini!

 Aside from that, you can enjoy Barcelona’s great weather and spend a longer time at the city’s best attractions.
 Moreover, you can have unlimited booze from the best rooftop bars that the city has to offer.